Jackson-Wozniak/Jackson-Wozniak/README.md

-### Hello there 👋
+### Hello 👋
 ---

 I am a Computer Science student who has found a passion in writing code and learning new things.

-- 🔭 I’m currently studying Computer Science at my local community college
+- 🔭 I’m currently studying Computer Science at the University of New Hampshire

-- :books: I'm learning Java Spring Boot, and hope to pursue a career in backend web development
+- :books: I'm learning Java Spring Boot and backend web development

-- :computer: I'm also learning TypeScript and the fundamentals of Frontend Development
+- :computer: I'm also learning React and frontend web development

 ---